 Financial assistance programs are available to students who enroll in the University of Oklahoma.
 The Free Application for Federal Student Aid (FAFSA) is used to apply for nearly all types of financial aid including federal, state, and institutional aid.

 The FAFSA (or Free Application for Federal Student Aid) is the government-provided application for need-based funds to help pay for college.
 OU highly recommends completing the FAFSA regardless of your family's income.
-Nearly 75% of OU students who apply for financial aid receive some type of assistance.
+Nearly 71% of OU students who applied for financial aid for the 2020-2021 academic year received some type of assistance.

 You'll need to add OU's Federal School Code when completing the application so that we receive the students information.
 Our code is: 003184